MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-configure-authentication.md

 #Customer intent: As a developer, I want to learn how to configure a React single-page app (SPA) to sign in and sign out users with my Microsoft Entra ID for customers tenant.
 ---

-# Tutorial: Handle authentication flows in a React single-page app
+# Tutorial: Handle authentication flows in a React SPA

 This tutorial is part 3 of a series that demonstrates building a React single-page application (SPA) and preparing it for authentication.
 In [part 2 of this series](./tutorial-single-page-app-react-sign-in-prepare-app.md), you created a React SPA and prepared it for authentication with your Microsoft Entra ID for customers tenant.
 In this tutorial, you'll learn how to handle authentication flows in your app by adding Microsoft Authentication Library (MSAL) components.